 In geotechnical engineering it is a frequent task to analyse and model seepage in soils.
 The theories of unsaturated soil mechanics can be applied to calculate and examine the water flow in other unsaturated porous material such as concrete too.
-This paper deals with measuring the water retention curve and determination the unsaturated permeability function for four different concrete mixtures.
+This paper deals with determination of the unsaturated permeability function for four different concrete mixtures using the measured water retention curves.